DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/MDSpaceDesign.md

 #### Utilizing the index
-The Morton numbers of different length provide the different discretization limits for the workspace, for example  using 64bit Morton number for Nd space you can split the initial box into 2<sup>(64//N)*N</sup> smallest boxes, that corresponds the tree with the split factor 2 for each dimension of depth 64//N: for 3D maximal depth is 21, for 4d - 16, and twice more for 128bit Morton number.
+The Morton numbers of different length provide the different discretization limits for the workspace, for example  using 64bit Morton number for Nd space you can split the initial box into 2<sup>(64//N)*N</sup> smallest boxes, that corresponds the tree with the split factor 2 for each dimension of depth 64//N: for 3D maximal depth is 21 bins per dimension 2<sup>21</sup>, for 4d depth is 16, bins per dimension 2<sup>16</sup>, and twice more for 128bit Morton number.
+It seems that 128bit Morton numbers cover all possible use cases, in many scenarios 64bit would be sufficient.
+The setting to choose Morton number length could be provided.
 Of course it always better to have more precision than less, but the length of the Morton number affects the size of the structure that stores MD event (MDEvent) information that is the critical parameter for processing performance (the dependence is linear) because of frequent copying with the respect to cache efficiency, and also the time to calculate the longer number is bigger.
 To decrease the size of the MDEvent it is